ANL-CESAR/SimpleMOC-kernel/src/cpu/README.txt

 - Xeon Phi
 - NVIDIA Tesla GPU

-Both the CPU and Phi codes are available in the "cpu" folder of the repository.
+Both the CPU and Phi codes are available in the master branch of the repository.
 To enable Phi support, simply set the "MIC" flag in the makefile to yes.
+In order to run on the GPU code, you must checkout the "cuda" branch of the repository using the following command while inside the SimpleMOC-kernel folder via git:

-The CUDA version of the code is available in the "cuda" folder of the repository.
+>$ git checkout cuda

 ==============================================================================
 Quick Start Guide